Keto is one of the stricter diets out there. There’s no doubt about that.

-It could be eating a slice of pizza (by the way, if you miss pizza, check out our recipes for fathead pizza – they are 100% keto compliant), eating a burger, having an ice-cream, or sushi, or a cookie, and so on.
+It could be eating a slice of pizza (by the way, if you miss pizza, check out our recipes for fathead pizza – they are 100% keto compliant), eating a burger with the bun, having an ice-cream, or sushi, or a cookie, and so on.

 Basically, anything that will get you above your carb limit is considered cheating.

 Note: Intentionally going above your carb limit is called a “carb up” and is a part of a separate protocol, also known as cyclical ketogenic diet.

 For more information on this, check out our article on carb ups.

 Keep in mind that carb ups should be done only after you have significant experience with classical keto and that they’re definitely not for everyone.

 How Many Carbs Are Too Many?

 Truth is, it depends.